-Data collation for WP2 focused on data collected onboard ecosystemic/multidisciplinary surveys in the MSFD subregion "Bay of Biscay and Iberian Coast" with a distance sampling protocol.
-These data share a comparable protocol, ensuring their commensurability and easing their analysis within the familiar framework of spatial Generalized Additive Modelling (Miller et al. 2013).
-This is precisely the next step in Task 2.1 that will seek to inform on several MSFD criteria (Table 6).
+Data collation for WP2 focused on data collected onboard surveys in the MSFD subregion "Bay of Biscay and Iberian Coast" with a distance sampling protocol.
+These data share a comparable protocol, ensuring their comparability and easing their analysis within the familiar framework of spatial Generalized Additive Modelling (Miller et al. 2013).
+This is precisely the next step in Task 2.1 that will seek to inform on several MSFD criteria, including abundance and distribution (Table 6).

-There are, however, other data sources on cetacean sightings in the subregion, either from platforms of opportunity (e.g. the CETUS data; Correia et al. 2019, 2021 or ORCA data10) or from acoustic surveys e.g. the PELAGO spring survey (which are part of the IPMA acoustic surveys for small pelagic fish; Massé et al. 2018; ICES 2020a) or the ECOCADIZ summer surveys (Massé et al. 2018).
-These are boat-based surveys within ICES division 27.9 and megafauna data are collected following the 'European Seabirds at Sea' methodology (Tasker et al. 1984), which is mostly used for studying seabirds but can also be adapted to cetaceans.
+There are, however, other data sources on cetacean sightings in the subregion, from platforms of opportunity (e.g. the CETUS data; Correia et al. 2019, 2021 or ORCA data\\\\) or acoustic data e.g. the PELAGO spring survey (which are part of the IPMA acoustic surveys for small pelagic fish; Massé et al. 2018; ICES 2020a) or the ECOCADIZ summer surveys (Massé et al. 2018).
+These are boat-based surveys within ICES subarea 27.9a and megafauna data are collected following the 'European Seabirds at Sea' methodology (Tasker et al. 1984), which is mostly used for studying seabirds but has also be adapted to cetaceans.
 Specifically, two observers carried out a visual search for cetaceans and seabirds within an angle of 180° ahead of the ship's bow.
 Upon detection, species identification is made with the aid of binoculars.
-Snapshot censuses of seabirds and marine mammal presence and activities are made every 5 min within a 300-m transect parallel to the ship's direction.
+Snapshot censuses of seabirds and marine mammal presence and activities are made every 5 min within a 300-m transect parallel to the ship's direction: marine mammal sightings are recorded continuously within a 300-m strip which is split in smaller bands of 0-50m, 50-100m, 100-200m and 200-300m (which may allow to account for imperfect detection using distance sampling).
+Counts are pooled in bins of 5 minutes.
+This is a different protocol than the line-transect survey methodology retained for the data collated in this task.

-Including as much data as possible to carry out an integrated assessment is theoretically possible within a data fusion framework (Pacifici et al. 2017) using mathematical objects known as Inhomogeneous Poisson point processes (IPPP; Isaac et al. 2020, Martino et al. 2021).
+Including as much data as possible in an integrated analysis is theoretically possible within a data fusion framework (Pacifici et al. 2017) using mathematical objects known as Inhomogeneous Poisson point processes (IPPP; Isaac et al. 2020, Martino et al. 2021).
 There are however several hurdles to overcome, most of which have to do with data and measurement rather than analysis per se.
 Data standardization may not be possible when data collection protocols are too different.
 A critical issue when combining any survey data sources is that correction factors to account for differences in detection probability (i.e. effective strip width and detection probability on the transect line, g(0)) are survey-specific.
 Estimating correction factors across groupings of data sources assumes that the covariates used to explain variability in the data can accurately reflect inter-survey differences (ICES 2020b).
 This is particularly important when incorporating non-systematic surveys (e.g. platform of opportunity), which are conducted in a wide range of different ways.
-Because non-systematic surveys typically do not use the full suite of methods necessary to meet the assumptions of line transect sampling, incorporating them often leads in effect to the coarsening of the data from systematic surveys in an attempt to ensure commensurability and comparability (coarsening the data does not mean that the analysis is less rigorous, e.q.
-Lauret et al. 2021).
+Because non-systematic surveys typically do not use the full suite of methods necessary to meet the assumptions of line transect sampling, incorporating them often leads in effect to the coarsening of the data from systematic surveys in an attempt to ensure commensurability and comparability (coarsening the data does not mean that the analysis is less rigorous, e.g. Lauret et al. 2021).
 These issues preclude the estimation of absolute abundance which requires a careful treatment of detection probability (e.g. Hammond et al. 2021).